nicholsdh/pyhop_anytime/README.md

   [anytime](https://en.wikipedia.org/wiki/Anytime_algorithm) planning
   algorithm.
 The user can specify a maximum time limit, and once that time expires it will return the best plan it found.
-  * The anytime planning algorithm implementation is inspired by the algorithm described for the [SHOP3](https://github.com/shop-planner/shop3) planner.
+  * The anytime planning implementation is inspired by the algorithm described for the [SHOP3](https://github.com/shop-planner/shop3) planner.
 * States and goals are consolidated into a single data type.
 Printing states is simplified by the implementation of a `__repr__()` method.